pagopa/io-react-native-iso18013/src/iso18013/iso18013-5/README.md

 ## Proximity Sequence Diagram

-This section describes a high level overview of the interactions between an app implementing the `io-react-native-proximity` library and a verifier app.
+This section describes a high level overview of the happy flow interactions between an app implementing the `io-react-native-proximity` library and a verifier app.

 ```mermaid
 sequenceDiagram